tagshelfsrl/alfred-node/README.md

 ### Accounts

 Account API allows you to get information about the account you are currently authenticated with.
+To see more information visit our [official documentation](https://docs.tagshelf.dev/enpoints/account).

 #### Get account information